Connect to share and comment

 Japan’s multibillion-dollar radiological cleanup is marred by employment law violations, shoddy working practices and a shortage of people willing to work.

-Although only one arrest has been made, anecdotal evidence from Nakamura and other workers point to a much deeper underworld involvement in the Fukushima cleanup.
+other workers point to a much deeper underworld involvement in the Fukushima cleanup.

 An investigation by the Health and Welfare Ministry also revealed widespread violations of health and safety laws, with workers being sent into hazardous areas with insufficient training or protective gear.
 About half of the 242 contractors involved were reprimanded, but no legal action was taken — a move that would have delayed work that is already well behind schedule.